 The major SQL statements in SQL Server like INSERT, UPDATE, DELETE, and MERGE are executed serially.
 SQL Server maintains full, partial, and incremental backups of its data regularly.

-6) Oracle vs SQL Server: Rollback & Redo Streams
+6) Rollback & Redo Streams

 When transactions take place in Oracle, they can be rolled back.
 It also supports one redo stream that is available at the database level.